jhock9/jon-hocker/README.md

 <h1 align="center">Hi 👋 I'm Jon Hocker</h1>
-<h3 align="center">Full Stack Developer and founder of OK Web Studios in OKC, blending people-oriented skills with a knack for creating clean, functional, and visually captivating websites and apps!</h3>
+<h3 align="center">Web Developer and founder of OK Web Studios in OKC, blending people-oriented skills with a knack for creating clean, functional, and visually captivating websites and apps!</h3>

-- 🔭 My latest project was an [Interactive Flash Cards app](https://okwebstudios.com/flashcards) for [ABA-OK](https://www.abaco-op.org/)

-- 🌱 I’m currently learning **React, AI Engineering**
+- 🌱 Constantly learning new languages, frameworks, or libraries and staying up-to-date with the latest trends in tech.

-- 👨‍💻 Check out some of my other work at [www.okwebstudios.com](https://www.okwebstudios.com/#portfolio)
+- 👨‍💻 Check out some of my other work at [www.jonhocker.com](https://www.jonhocker.com/#portfolio)

 - 📫 How to reach me **jon.hocker@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/jonhocker/](https://www.linkedin.com/in/jonhocker/)

 - ⚡ Fun fact **I have seven...yes...seven kids.**